Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Experimental results

-To assess our adaptive clipping method within a differentially private hyper-parameter optimization (DPHPO) setting, we begin with a fixed Cartesian grid over the learning rate and clipping-related hyperparameters, then follow Theorem 2 of \citet{randtuneDPHPO}: the number of grid points we actually evaluate is drawn from a truncated negative-binomial distribution.
-This randomized stopping rule makes the HPO stage itself differentially private and allows us to account precisely for the privacy budget consumed during tuning.
+To assess our adaptive clipping method within a differentially private hyper-parameter optimization (DP-HPO) setting, we begin with a fixed Cartesian grid over the learning rate and clipping-related hyperparameters, then follow Theorem 2 of \citet{randtuneDPHPO}: the number of grid points we actually evaluate is drawn from a truncated negative-binomial distribution.
+This randomized stopping rule makes the HPO stage itself DP and allows us to account precisely for the privacy budget consumed during tuning.

-For the final evaluation of the selected hyperparameters, we conservatively charge privacy based on the total number of grid cells, i.e., the expected number of trials in the DPHPO process is treated as the full grid size for accounting purposes.
-This aligns with the conservative interpretation used in prior work and ensures the validity of the overall privacy guarantee.
+We evaluate the full grid to provide a reference with optimal hyperparameters: the total number of grid cells is considered as the expected number of trials in the randomized stopping algorithm, from which the total $\varepsilon$ is computed and marked as the last point in each plot in \Cref{fig:macro-worst-all-HPO}.

-\paragraph{Image datasets} As shown in \Cref{fig:image_datasets_dphpo}, bounded adaptive clipping performs comparably to, and in some cases better than, constant and unbounded adaptive clipping in DP learning scenarios.
-The inherent noise and the limited number of trials permitted under privacy constraints often hinder DPHPO from reaching optimal performance, making stable methods such as bounded adaptive clipping particularly appealing.
-Despite these challenges, bounded adaptive clipping consistently achieves better or comparable worst-class accuracy, especially under small $\varepsilon$, compared to the best-performing baselines within the same privacy budget.
+\paragraph{Image datasets} As shown in \Cref{fig:image_datasets_dphpo}, AUTO explores a smaller grid since one hyperparameter is fixed, which can help when the number of HPO trials is very limited.
+Unbounded adaptive clipping also reduces the dimensionality of the grid but performs poorly, as discussed in \Cref{ssub:limitation_unbounded}.
+In contrast, with moderate to high $\varepsilon$, our bounded adaptive clipping consistently achieves better worst-class accuracy compared to the other baselines.

-For the Fashion MNIST dataset, macro accuracy exhibits minimal differences across the three algorithms.
-However, in terms of worst-class accuracy, bounded adaptive clipping demonstrates a clear advantage across a range of privacy budgets, ensuring algorithmic fairness by improving the performance of underrepresented classes.
+On Fashion-MNIST, AUTO performs reasonably at small privacy budgets but its best worst-class accuracy remains lower than alternatives, showing the negative effect of discarding gradient magnitude.
+Bounded adaptive clipping, however, provides a clear boost at medium to high budgets, especially for confusable classes.

-For skewed MNIST, our bounded adaptive clipping achieves macro accuracy that is consistently on par with, or slightly better than, constant clipping.
-In addition, it outperforms unbounded adaptive clipping, particularly under lower privacy budgets.
-The higher worst-class accuracy further reinforces the effectiveness of bounded adaptive clipping, as it achieves near-optimal accuracy even with smaller $\varepsilon$.
-These results highlight the robustness of bounded adaptive clipping in balancing fairness and utility under various privacy constraints, making it a practical and effective approach for DP training scenarios.
+For skewed MNIST, macro accuracy remains broadly similar across algorithms.
+Bounded adaptive clipping, however, achieves performance at least on par with the others.
+At medium to large privacy budgets, our bounded adaptive algorithm tends to reach better performance.
+A zoomed-in view of the moderate-to-high $\varepsilon$ regime for both image datasets is provided in \Cref{appfig:DPHPO-image-zoomed}.